A Comprehensive Guide to Everything Related to Renting a Car in Iceland.

 International oil prices keep plummeting and yet fuel prices in Iceland stay the same, perhaps dropping a few ISK per liter.
 If you’re planning to fill up the tank, it would serve you well to see which stations offer the best rates.

-Here’s a useful site to see which stations offer you the best rates.
+GSMBensin is a gloriously useful site to see which stations offer you the best rates and where they are located.

 There are so many variables that count to the final price of your rental vehicle.
 Some agencies have 2 seasonal price categories, summer, and winter.
 Pretty simple, but this is only a small minority.
 A lot of the car rentals have five, six and even 20 seasons spread across the year.
 If you’re flexible regarding your dates then you should definitely take the time to experiment and see the prices that pop up.